The Voice Teens (Philippine TV series) season 1: Week 3: Finals (July 29 & 30)

-Like the previous seasons of The Voice of the Philippines and The Voice Kids, the finals will be aired in a two-part episode on July 29 and 30.
+Like the previous seasons of The Voice of the Philippines and The Voice Kids, the finals were aired in a two-part episode on July 29 and 30.

-The finals of this season follows the format of The Voice Kids where there are three rounds – duet song with the coach, upbeat song, and the power ballad song.
+The finals of this season followed the format of The Voice Kids where there were three rounds – duet song with the coach, upbeat song, and the power ballad song.

-The winner will be determined through public votes alone.
+The winner was determined through public votes alone.
 After all the first-day performances, the voting lines were opened.
 At Sunday, 12:00 mn, the voting lines were closed.
 The voting continued after the power ballad performances and was closed immediately after a commercial break.
 The first and second-day votes were combined.
-The artist with the highest percentage of votes will be declared The Voice Teens Grand Champion.
+The artist with the highest percentage of votes was declared The Voice Teens Grand Champion.

 With Jona Soquite claiming the title, this is the third victory of Sarah Geronimo as coach on all editions of the Philippine franchise of The Voice.
 Sarah Geronimo is the first coach in all franchises of the Voice around the world that managed artists in three different versions of The Voice (with Jason Dy winning the second season of The Voice of the Philippines and Lyca Gairanod winning the inaugural season of the Philippine version of The Voice Kids).